-Many patients who need to undergo surgery in their abdominal region prefer that their surgery is performed under laparoscopy instead of open surgery.
+Many patients who need to undergo surgery in their abdominal region, such as an appendectomy, prefer that their surgery is performed under laparoscopy instead of open surgery.

-One of the primary benefits of laparoscopic surgery is that it is minimally invasive.
-By making multiple small incisions, as opposed to one large one, the recovery time for patients is much quicker and leaves only a few small scars.
-Patients ultimately spend less time at the hospital and feel much less pain as a result of the procedure.
+One of the primary benefits of a laparoscopic appendectomy and other laparoscopic abdominal surgeries is that it is minimally invasive.
+By making multiple small incisions, as opposed to one large one, the recovery time for patients is much quicker and leaves only a few tiny scars.
+Patients ultimately spend less time at the hospital and require less pain medication as a result of the procedure.

 Negative Aspects of Laparoscopic Surgery